 Set the default storage space for OneDrive users

 For most subscription plans, the default storage space for each user's OneDrive is 1 TB.
 Depending on your plan and the number of licensed users, you can increase this storage up to 5 TB.
 For info, see the OneDrive service description.

 For help finding out which subscription you have, see What Microsoft 365 Apps for business subscription do I have?

 If your organization has a qualifying Microsoft 365 subscription and five (5) or more users, you can change the storage space to more than 5 TB.
 To discuss your needs, contact Microsoft support.
 You must assign at least one license to a user before you can increase the default OneDrive storage space.

 The new storage limit is applied the next time a user accesses their OneDrive.

 Set the default OneDrive storage space in the OneDrive admin center

 This storage space setting applies to all new and existing users who are licensed for a qualifying plan and for whom you haven't set specific storage limits.
 (To check if a user has a specific storage limit, see the next section.)
-To change the storage space for specific users, you need to use Microsoft PowerShell.
-For info about how to do this, see Change your users' OneDrive storage space using PowerShell.
+To change the storage space for specific users, see Change a specific user's OneDrive storage space.

 If you decrease the storage limit and a user is over the new limit, their OneDrive will become read-only.

-In the Default storage box, enter the default storage amount (in GB), and then select Save.
+In the Default storage limit box, enter the default storage amount (in GB), and then select Save.

 The minimum storage is 1 GB.